Town of Windham, ME

 Windham is a vibrant, growing community of 18,000 located 10 miles northwest of Portland.
 Windham is considered the gateway to the Sebago Lakes Region, with a unique mixture of recreational areas, shopping, dining, and services.

-The town enrolled in AARP’s Network of Age-Friendly Communities in January 2019.
-A committe formed and completed a public survey in October 2019.
+Spearheaded by the late Human Services Advisory Committee member, Deb McAfee, the town enrolled in AARP’s Network of Age-Friendly Communities in January 2019.
+A committee formed and completed a public survey in October 2019.
 The committee is currently working to develop an action plan to make Windham a great place to live for people of all ages.

-Age Friendly Windham is dedicated to helping the town’s older residents remain independent and help them thrive while aging at home.
+Age Friendly Windham is dedicated to maintaining the independence of our town’s older residents and helping them thrive while aging at home.
 Our mission is to:

-- Provide activities geared to keeping people healthy, active, and engaged in our community.
+- Provide activities geared toward keeping people healthy, active, and engaged in our community.

 - Advise the Windham Town Council about infrastructure and policy that will make it easier and safer for Windham residents to live in our community.